Local Differential Privacy for Regret Minimization in Reinforcement Learning: Preliminaries

 In contrast to prior work, in this paper, we consider \emph{local differential privacy} (LDP) in RL.
-This removes the requirement that the RL algorithm observes the true sensitive data.
+This removes the requirement that the RL algorithm observes the true sensitive data, achieving stronger privacy guarantees.
 LDP requires that an algorithm has access to user information (trajectories in RL) only through samples that have been privatized before being passed to the learning agent.
 This is different to JDP or DP where the trajectories are directly fed to the RL agent.
 In LDP, information is secured locally by the user using a private randomizer $\mathcal{M}$, before being sent to the RL agent.
 The appeal of this local model is that \emph{privatization can be done locally on the user-side}.
 Since nobody other than the user has ever access to any piece of non private data, this local setting is far more private.
+There are several variations of LDP available in the literature.
+In this paper, we focus on the non-interactive setting.
+We argue that this is more appropriate for RL.
+Indeed, due to the RL interaction framework, the data generated by user $k$ is a function of the data of all users $l < k$, therefore the data are not i.i.d. and the standard definition of sequential interactivity for LDP (Eq.~$1$ in \citep{duchi2013local}) is not applicable.
+It is therefore more natural to study the non-interactive setting (Eq.~$2$ in \citep{duchi2013local}) in RL.
+We formally define this below.